HantsonAlec/Portfolio/README.md

 Hello, I am Alec Hantson a ML/Data enthusiast from Belgium! 👋🇧🇪

-In my portfolio you can find all of my demos/projects to show my technical knowledge about AI (and even references to some non AI projects at the bottom👀).
+In my portfolio you can find all of my demos/projects to show my technical knowledge about data and AI (and even references to some non AI projects at the bottom👀).
 All of the code are notebooks to show my thinking and display my knowledge in a clean way.🤓

 If you are interested in that good academic stuff, be sure to check my [bachelor thesis](https://github.com/HantsonAlec/Portfolio/blob/main/Alec_Hantson_BP_final.pdf)!📚